Virtual Villagers: Gameplay

 Natives from an unnamed island have lived in peace for many years, but their livelihood is threatened when a volcano erupts and destroys their home.
 The survivors flee and discover another island called Isola, where they make their new home.
 There, they must uncover the secrets and puzzles of Isola and create a thriving village.

 The player makes choices that shape the village's progress, including choosing preferred skill sets for each villager, researching technologies, and dragging villagers to points of interest on the map.

 Virtual Villagers: A New Home

 Synopsis

 A few villagers flee their island on boat to escape erupting volcano.
 They crash into the southern shore of a new island, which they name Isola, and start their civilization anew.
-They recover ancient abandon monuments and revive the culture practiced by the previous tribe.
+They recover ancient abandoned monuments and revive the culture practiced by the previous tribe.
 Eventually, a mother gives birth to a magical "golden child" who never ages and who possesses magical powers.
 The golden child uncovers many of the other mysteries of the island including removing the boulder blocking a secret cave at the edge of the village.